 (g) Each faculty member shall be informed of his or her prospective candidacy, have an opportunity to assist in preparing the folder and add any relevant information prior to review by the departmental committee, and be informed in writing of the results of the secret ballot vote at each level of review.
-The binder shall include: professional vita; assigned duties; courses taught; evidence of teaching effectiveness, scholarly activity, and service; annual evaluations; and letters of recommendation.
+The binder shall include: professional vita; assigned duties; courses taught; evidence of teaching effectiveness, scholarly activity, and service, as defined in Article 10.3; Second and Fourth Year Reports for Assistant Professors; all Progress Toward Promotion/Tenure letters; the narrative explanations summarizing the meetings of each committee in the process; and letters of recommendation.
 A detailed description of materials shall be provided in the instructions for preparing binders from the University Promotion and Tenure Committee.
-These instructions shall be contained in the annual memorandum on the promotion and tenure process from the Dean of the Faculties.
-Appropriate materials may be selected or abstracted from the faculty member's one evaluation file for purposes of promotion and tenure, as long as the affected faculty member is informed of the selection for the promotion and tenure file.
+These instructions shall be contained in the annual memorandum on the promotion and tenure process from the Vice President for Faculty Development and Advancement.
+Appropriate materials may be selected or abstracted from the faculty member's one evaluation of a faculty member placed in the promotion and tenure file.
 Any evaluation of a faculty member placed in the promotion and tenure file shall become a part of the faculty member's one evaluation file.

 (h) A promotion and tenure committee at any level may withhold a recommendation if in its judgment, there has been noncompliance with established procedure or the binder does not contain required information and materials or does not contain adequate information.
 If the withholding is by the departmental committee or by the next higher committee, the chair and the prospective candidate shall have five days to comply with established procedure or add requested material and documentation prior to final recommendation of the committee.
 A statement of committee action and all resultant changes in the binder must be recorded on the Summary Cover Sheet.
 Upon completion of review and recommendation, the promotion and tenure committee at each level should inform the appropriate official of any inadequacies in procedure and in the composition and documentation of the binders.
+Promotion and tenure binders shall proceed through the process regardless of committee comments and regardless of whether information is missing from the binder, unless the faculty member decides to withdraw from consideration.